 From choral to orchestral, jazz and folk to improvised electronica, gospel to gamelan, almost every kind of music is performed by the Department’s many ensembles.

-All pathways for the PGCert Music follow the same structure.
-Over the year, you’ll take two modules totalling 60 credits.
+All pathways for the MA Music follow the same structure.
+Over the year, you’ll take four modules totalling 180 credits.
 We place an emphasis on independence and creativity - you will have the freedom to study the areas that interest you.

-You’ll receive 30 hours of private instrumental and vocal tuition over the year.
+You’ll receive 30 hours of private instrumental or vocal tuition over the year.

 In these modules, you’ll attend a weekly seminar related to your pathway.
 If you want to specialise in the performance practice, style, and repertoire of 1550 – 1840, you will attend a pathway seminar that deals specifically with these themes.
 If your interests lie after 1840, we can create a bespoke pathway to suit your needs.
 Whatever your specialist interests, however, you are welcome and encouraged to attend all relevant classes, including any suitable undergraduate modules.

-General performance seminars which concentrate on issues that affect all performers will be held on a weekly basis throughout the course.
+Performance seminars which concentrate on issues that affect all performers are held on a weekly basis throughout the course.

-At the end of the each module you’ll produce a guided submission; these take the form of 25-30 minute recitals with accompanying commentaries.
-The assessment for these two commentaires are submitted as part the Critical Reflection module.
+At the end of the first two modules you’ll produce a guided submission; these take the form of 25-30 minute recitals with accompanying commentaries.
+The assessments for these two commentaires are submitted as part the Critical Reflection module.

 Throughout these modules you’ll receive advice, support and feedback from your academic supervisor.
 You’ll have the freedom to submit work on areas that interest you - our courses our designed to allow maximum flexibility and independence.